Savory Steel Cut Oats with Poached Egg

 Steel cut oats for breakfast

-But after experimenting on a few cold mornings recently, I found that steel cut oats can take under 30 minutes to cook – totally agreeable, even for someone with a hollow, hungry stomach.
+A experimenting on a few cold mornings, I found that steel cut oats can take under 30 minutes to cook.
+Totally doable, even for someone with a hollow, hungry stomach.

-You can cook the oats ahead and reheat servings in a microwave to have on multiple mornings (stir in a little water first).
+- You can cook the oats at the beginning of the week, and reheat servings in a microwave to have on multiple mornings (stir in a little water first).

 Savory Steel Cut Oats with Poached Egg